 What is occupational therapy?

 Occupational therapy (OT) deals with the everyday tasks and actions that occupy much of a person’s day, hence the name.
 OT provides care to clients with all sorts of needs.
 Some are born with disabilities, while others lose skills or motor functions due to events like strokes or accidents.
 Clients can have any number of physical, sensory, or cognitive impairments.
-OT works clients who have a wide range of diagnoses or conditions, teaching clients how to gain or regain the necessary skills and functions they need to function every day.
+OT works with clients who have a wide range of diagnoses or conditions, teaching clients how to gain or regain the necessary skills and functions they need to function every day.

 Clients are initially examined by an occupational therapist, who will prescribe a plan of treatment.
-The therapist will also check in on the client, monitoring his or her progress, and alter the treatment plan if necessary.
+The therapist will also check in on the client, monitoring his or her progress, and altering the treatment plan if necessary.
 However, the day-to-day implementation of that treatment plan is carried out by an occupational therapy assistant (OTA).

 Related resource: 10 Reasons Occupational Therapy Assistants Love Their Work

-What OTAs do
+What do OTAs do?

-And OTAs can work nearly anywhere.
+OTAs can work nearly anywhere.
 They’re found in hospitals, treatment centers, schools, skilled nursing and rehab centers, clients’ homes, and out in the community.